 2. Create a Folder.
 Add a “Borgen Project” folder to your desktop.

 3. Training Pages: Before your first day, read the training pages below and watch the applicable videos.
 College recruitment is our current focus.
+Your manager will also send various emails on training videos and instructions relating to this task.

 Things to Know

-Team Manager: Kelly Gilmour
+Team Manager: Kelly Hall (UK based)

 1. Pick a Weekly Schedule: You can pick your own schedule, but you’ll need to ensure that you work 12 hours every week.